 In its petition, which the utility was given ample opportunity to amend, the utility states that, in developing its note-aspayment of CIAC procedure, it "gave much research and thought to ways to legally avoid and/or defer the effect of the loss of the nontaxable status of C.I.A.C.", and that "[s]uch attempts at avoidance or deferral were informally encouraged by the Commission and its Staff from the initiation of Commission Docket No. 860184-PU, and in fact encouragement was specifically enumerated in Order No. 23541." (petition at 3) The petition also states that "[t]he Commission's interpretation of its Orders does affect the Company in its particular set of circumstances, in that the Company will have to make decisions" related to the tax issues discussed in its petition.
 However, the petition fails to point to any provision in the orders cited which impacts its interests with regard to contesting taxes.
-With regard to this issue, the petition does not meet the threshold requirements for a declaratory statement.
-We therefore decline to issue the declaratory statement as requested.
+With regard to Issue 2, the petition does not meet the threshold requirements for a declaratory statement.
+Staff recommends that the Commission decline to issue the declaratory statement requested by the utility.